SGCNeRF: Few-Shot Neural Rendering via Sparse Geometric Consistency Guidance: Experiments

+{To rigorously assess the effectiveness of our method in large-scale, real-world scenarios, we perform experiments on the MipNeRF360 dataset \cite{barron2022mip} using the MipNeRF360\cite{barron2022mip} framework.
+Fig. \ref{fig:360} and Tab. \ref{tab:360} report the qualitative and quantitative results, respectively.
+Quantitative comparisons indicate that our method outperforms both FreeNeRF \cite{yang2023freenerf} and the more recent CoR-GS \cite{zhang2024cor}, exceeding the latter by 0.4 dB in terms of PSNR.
+Qualitatively, our approach yields more detailed and visually accurate renderings compared to FreeNeRF.
+Notably, FreeNeRF tends to produce overly smoothed RGB and depth images—an issue effectively addressed by our method. }

-\boldp{Comparison with Dense Matcher-based Method} Previous techniques have integrated dense matchers into few-shot neural rendering, as documented in \cite{truong2023sparf,lao2024corresnerf}, capitalizing on the pre-trained priors of dense matching networks.
+\boldp{Comparison with Dense Matcher-based Methods} Previous techniques have integrated dense matchers into few-shot neural rendering, as documented in \cite{truong2023sparf,lao2024corresnerf}, capitalizing on the pre-trained priors of dense matching networks.
 This approach effectively addresses under-constrained geometry challenges.
 However, the accuracy limitations of dense matchers have resulted in blurriness in high-frequency areas, as illustrated in Fig. \ref{fig:LLFf_DTU}.
 In contrast, our approach pioneers the use of a sparse matching network in few-shot neural rendering, achieving more precise correspondences.
 By incorporating frequency regularization, our method maximizes the use of photometric loss to gradually refine high-frequency details, provided that high-frequency areas are precisely located.
-The qualitative results presented in Fig. \ref{fig:LLFf_DTU} demonstrate our method's enhanced performance in both low-frequency and fine-detail areas.
+The qualitative and quantitative results presented in Fig. \ref{fig:LLFf_DTU} and Tab. \ref{tab:densecom} demonstrate our method's enhanced performance in both low-frequency and fine-detail areas, respectively.